yairmau/website/_posts/time-series/2022-09-08-convolution.md

 ---

 This is the temperature for Tel Aviv, between 2 and 5 of January 2022.
-Data in in intervals of 10 minutes, and was downloaded from the Israel Meteorological Service.
+Data is in intervals of 10 minutes, and was downloaded from the Israel Meteorological Service.

 ![](/website/archive/timeseries/convolution_TA_temperature_2022.png)